 Three-hour lecture plus up to three-hour lab per week.

-Prerequisite: Admission to candidacy; JOUR 3090 with minimum grade of C. Theory and practice in the art of copy editing, including editing, language skills, newspaper style, news judgment, headline writing, photo editing, cutline writing, and page design.
+Prerequisite: JOUR 3090 with minimum grade of C. Theory and practice in the art of copy editing, including editing, language skills, newspaper style, news judgment, headline writing, photo editing, cutline writing, and page design.

 (Same as EMC 3510.)
 Development of American journalism and the mass media from Colonial times to the present, including the role and influence of mass media on American culture, technical advances, and contributions of individual personalities.

 (Same as ADV/PR/VCOM 3520.)
-Prerequisites: JOUR 3090 and admission to candidacy.
+Prerequisites: JOUR 3090 or permission from the School of Journalism.
 Special topics in journalism, advertising, public relations, and visual communication focusing on practical applications.
 Topics change each semester and have included investigative, environmental, sports, and political reporting; visual editing; international public relations; and advertising account management.
 May be repeated up to 6 credits.

-Prerequisite: Admission to candidacy or permission of instructor.
+Prerequisite: JOUR 2710 or permission of instructor.
 Theory and practice of writing feature stories for newspapers and magazines.
 Assignments in writing for professional publications as well as the student newspaper.

-Prerequisites: Admission to candidacy; junior standing; permission of instructor.
+Prerequisites: Junior standing; permission of instructor.
 Practical experience in an on-campus mass communication setting.
 Note: Total credit for practicum and internship courses cannot exceed 3 credits.
 Pass/Fail.

 (Same as EMC 3600).
 Prerequisite: EMC 1020/JOUR 1020/RIM 1020.
 Enables students to develop an informed and critical understanding of media messages and media culture as well as their social, cultural, and political contexts and implications.
 Students develop the critical thinking skills and methods of analysis necessary to interpret media content in a digital age.
 Offers ways to think critically about media as they relate to citizenship and democracy.